John W. Cudmore: Early life

 John William Cudmore was born in Buffalo, New York on 7 August 1938, the son of Dr. William E. Cudmore and Dr. Marguerite M. (Runstadler) Cudmore.
 He was raised and educated in Buffalo, and was a 1954 graduate of Canisius High School.
-Cudmore then attended the University of St. Michael's College in Toronto, from which he graduated with a Bachelor of Arts degree in 1958.
+Cudmore then attended St. Michael's College at the University of Toronto, from which he graduated with a Bachelor of Arts degree in 1958.
 While in college, Cudmore joined the Theta Delta Chi fraternity and served as secretary and vice president of the Senate Club.
 In addition, he was an editor of the college newspaper, The Mike.
 Cudmore was also active in athletics, and played basketball, soccer, water polo, and football.

 He then enrolled at the University at Buffalo School of Medicine, from which he received his M.D. in 1962.
 While in medical school, Cudmore became a member of the Phi Chi fraternity.
 He was also the vice president of his class and a co-editor of the Medentian yearbook.